 We have beautiful photographs of Sam opening his gifts prior to our ceremony, but had we not had it filmed too, i’d never have known his words or his true response (which, for the record was a bewildered “Fuck”)

 None of this is to downplay the value of wedding photography of course.
 We’re wedding photographers ourselves, so we know just how heartwarming images can be and how important they are.
 Photographs are a series of perfect moments pieced together to tell a story.
-Wedding films help to join the dots together (no matter how closely those dots are already aligned) and add in that extra dimension that we never know we’re missing until it’s presented to us- audio and movement.
+Wedding films help to join the dots together (no matter how closely those dots are already aligned.)
+Film adds that extra dimension that we never know we’re missing until it’s presented to us- audio and movement.